MaterializeInc/materialize/doc/user/content/ingest-data/rudderstack.md

 [RudderStack](https://rudderstack.com/) is a Customer Data Platform (CDP) for gathering and routing data from your applications.

-This guide will walk you through the steps to ingest data from RudderStack and Materialize.
+This guide will walk you through the steps to ingest data from RudderStack to Materialize.

 ## Before you begin